m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 [2] "Social issues" being a euphemism for one particular individual.
 But that's another topic.

-[3] Ish - I couldn't live without higher-kinded types these days, so
+[3] Ish - I couldn't live without higher-kinded types these days, so I find it hard to recommend a language without them, even for a beginner dipping their first toe in the functional waters.